 This MD&A contains certain forward-looking statements and information relating to the Company that are based on the beliefs of its management as well as assumptions made by and information currently available to the Company.
 When used in this document, the words "anticipate", "believe", "estimate", "expect" and similar expressions, as they relate to the Company or its management, are intended to identify forward-looking statements.
 This MD&A contains forward-looking statements relating to, among other things, regulatory compliance, the sufficiency of current working capital, the estimated cost and availability of funding for the continued exploration and development of the Company's exploration properties.
 Such statements reflect the current views of the Company with respect to future events and are subject to certain risks, uncertainties and assumptions.
-Many factors could cause the actual results, performance or achievements that may be expressed or implied by such forward-looking statements.
+Many factors could cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
 Aside from factors identified in the annual MD&A, additional important factors, if any, are identifiedhere.

 This MD&A includes "forward-looking statements", within the meaning of applicable securities legislation, which are based on the opinions and estimates of management and are subject to a variety of risks and uncertainties and other factors that could cause actual events or results to differ materially from those projected in the forward-looking statements.
 Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "budget", "plan", "continue", "estimate", "expect", "forecast", "may", "will", "project", "predict", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar words suggesting future outcomes or statements regarding an outlook.
-Such risks and uncertainties Nord Precious Metals Management's Discussion & Analysis Page 2 include, but are not limited to, risks associated with the mining industry (including operational risks in exploration development and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of reserve estimates; the uncertainty of estimates and projections in relation to production, costs and expenses; the uncertainty surrounding the ability of Nord Precious Metals to obtain all permits, consents or authorizations required for its operations and activities; and health safety and environmental risks), the risk of commodity price and foreign exchange rate fluctuations, the ability of Nord Precious Metals to fund the capital and operating expenses necessary to achieve the business objectives of Nord Precious Metals, the uncertainty associated with international business activities, as well as those risks described in public disclosure documents filed by Nord Precious Metals.
+Such risks and uncertainties include, but are not limited to, risks associated with the mining industry (including operational risks in exploration development and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of reserve estimates; the uncertainty of estimates and projections in relation to production, costs and expenses; the uncertainty surrounding the ability of Nord Precious Metals to obtain all permits, consents or authorizations required for its operations and activities; and health safety and environmental risks), the risk of commodity price and foreign exchange rate fluctuations, the ability of Nord Precious Metals to fund the capital and operating expenses necessary to achieve the business objectives of Nord Precious Metals, the uncertainty associated with commercial negotiations and negotiating with foreign governments and risks associated with international business activities, as well as those risks described in public disclosure documents filed by Nord Precious Metals.
 Due to the risks, uncertainties and assumptions inherent in forward-looking statements, prospective investors in securities of Nord Precious Metals should not place undue reliance on these forward-looking statements.